 If you are disabled and unable to work, call the law office of Carla W. Earwood Attorney at Law, P.C.
 Our office limits its practice to cases involving Social Security Disablility and SSI.

 Ms. Earwood is a member of the State Bar of Texas, the National Organization of Social Security Claimants' Representatives (NOSSCR) and the National Association of Disability Advocates (NADR).
 Ms. Earwood is board certified in Social Security Disability Law by the National Board of Social Security Disability Advocacy (National Board of Trial Advocacy).
-Ms. Earwood has sucessfully represented thousands of claimants before the Social Security Administration.
+Ms. Earwood has successfully represented thousands of claimants before the Social Security Administration.
 Representation is available across the state and across the nation.

 Disability under Social Security regulations is based upon your inability to work.
 The Social Security Administration will look at your medical condition, age, education, training and work experience to decide whether you are legally able to work.